scagiu99/Explain-you-opinion/README.md

 The aim of this project is to perform a Sentiment Analysis Classification of documents using the Born Classifier.
 The goal is to exploit the Born explanation in order to use it for Aspect Based Sentiment Analysis.

+## Dataset
+The projects described in this document refer to the [Twitter Sentiment Analysis Dataset](https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis), which is published on Kaggle and released under the [CC0 license: Public Domain](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Requirements

 - `bornrule`